Merchant Account: What Is It?

 Processing of Transactions

-All card communications take place in a couple of minutes, and the merchant is charged many fees.
-That is withdrawn from the merchant account.
-The merchant is assessed a per-transaction fee by the merchant acquiring bank.
-The network processor additionally assesses a per-transaction fee to the merchant.
+All card communications occur within a few minutes, and the merchant is billed for numerous fees.
+That money is taken out of the merchant account.
+The merchant acquiring bank charges the merchant a fee per transaction.
+Additionally, the merchant is assessed a fee per transaction by the network processor.

 The best way to open a merchant account